NFTTM/NFTicketMP/README.md

 # NFTicketMP
-This is a project of NFT ticket market place.
+This is the backend for the NFT ticket market place project.